Rapper Travis Scott is questioned over deadly crowd surge at Texas festival in wave of lawsuits - KVIA

 Associated Press

-HOUSTON (AP) — Rap superstar Travis Scott was questioned on Monday in a deposition he is giving in connection with hundreds of lawsuits that were filed against him and others over the deaths and injuries at the 2021 Astroworld festival.
+HOUSTON (AP) — Rap superstar Travis Scott was questioned for several hours on Monday in a civil deposition he gave in connection with hundreds of lawsuits that were filed against him and others over the deaths and injuries at the 2021 Astroworld festival.

-Scott was questioned in Houston during a deposition that could take several days to complete, two people with knowledge about the litigation said.
+Scott was questioned in Houston during a deposition that lasted around eight hours, two people with knowledge about the litigation said.

 This was the first time Scott was questioned by attorneys for those who have filed lawsuits since a crowd surge at his Nov.
 5, 2021, concert in Houston killed 10 festivalgoers.